containerum/containerum-docs/content/platform/installation.md

 helm install containerum/containerum
 ```

-To run a production-ready Containerum platform, [install](/platform/components) each Containerum component in manual mode.
+To run a production-ready Containerum platform, [install](/platform/components/) each Containerum component in manual mode using Helm.